Astrophysical Implications of Eccentricity in Gravitational Waves from Neutron Star-Black Hole Binaries: Methods

 Of the 1542 binaries, 70 ($4.5\%$ of the total) cause the conversion script to fail due to numerical issues in those scripts, which occur for systems with very small semi-latus rectum $p = a(1 - e^2)$.
 For most of these (53 of 70), we are able to use the formulae of \citet{2021PhRvD.104j4023T} to evolve to the converted 22-mode eccentricity; for the remaining 17, we discard the systems.
 The difference between the two definitions can be seen between the blue and orange histograms in the left-hand panel of Figure \ref{fig:e_10_recovered_pyefpe}.
 Discarded systems are included in the histogram of $e_{p,10}$, but not in the histogram of $e_{22,10}$.

 We first wish to represent a realistically-distributed population of triple-origin NSBH mergers.
 For each of the $N_\mathrm{sim}$ binaries in the simulation output, we generate $N_\mathrm{pop}=500$ pairs of luminosity distance $d_\mathrm{L}$ and relativistic anomaly $l$ values.
-We assume a uniform distribution between $0$ and $2\pi$ for $l$, and a uniform in source-frame distribution from $1$ to $1000$~Mpc for $d_\mathrm{L}$.\footnote{The maximum distance to which the heaviest system output by the simulation can be detected is just below $1000$~Mpc; at $1000$~Mpc, this system has a matched-filter SNR of $\simeq6$ with $e_{22,10}=0$.}
+We assume a uniform distribution between $0$ and $2\pi$ for $l$.
+We use the \texttt{UniformSourceFrame} prior from \textsc{bilby} to generate our $d_L$ distribution in the range $1$ to $1000$~Mpc; this corresponds to a redshift distribution that is uniform in comoving volume and source-frame time.
+We set this relatively low upper limit on $d_L$ to mitigate computational costs; the maximum distance to which the heaviest system output by the simulation can be detected, if we assume $e_{22,10}=0$, is just below $1000$~Mpc (at $1000$~Mpc, this system has a matched-filter SNR of $\simeq6$).

-We then build on the method used in \citet{Zevin2021} to compute the detectability of our simulated population.
+We then build on the method used in \citet{Zevin2021}, which is itself built on the prescriptions in \citet{1993PhRvD..47.2198F}, to compute the detectability of our simulated population.

-For each $i$ of the $N_\mathrm{pop}$ pairs, we inject the eccentric NSBH signal with the optimal source orientation of face-on, directly overhead, and perpendicularly polarised.
+To start, we calculate the maximum SNR possible for each system, given quasi-circular aligned-spin recovery templates; we will temper this with realistic extrinsic parameter distributions later.
+For each $i$ of the $N_\mathrm{pop}$ pairs, we inject the eccentric NSBH signal with the optimal source orientation of face-on, directly overhead, and circularly polarised.
 We compute the maximum matched-filter signal-to-noise ratio (SNR), $\rho_{\mathrm{max}, i}$, obtained with the quasi-circular waveform template.
 We set the sampling frequency to $4096$~Hz, and allow $128$~s of data when generating waveforms.